defifuture/erc20-batched-meta-transactions/README.md

 Where we have seen gas reductions were the 1-to-1 (1 sender - 1 receiver), 1-to-M (1 sender, many receivers), and M-to-1 (M senders, 1 receiver) examples.
 So **batched meta transactions may still make sense for some use cases**, for example, the following:

 - 1 sender wanting to send tokens to many receivers (for example a project sending weekly token rewards, like Balancer).
 But in this case, a solution like [Disperse.app](https://disperse.app/) makes more sense, because there is no need for a separate relayer and also no need to sign each meta tx (because the whole on-chain tx is already signed).
-- Many senders sending tokens to 1 receiver (example: a deposit to a lock contract in order to access L2 - if a bridge to L2 is configured this way)
+- Many senders sending tokens to 1 receiver (example: a deposit to a lock contract in order to access L2 - if a bridge to L2 is configured this way).

 ## Feedback